davidegat/infiniloop/README.md

 ## License

-Released under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).
+Released under CC BY-NC 4.0.
 Only for non-commercial use.

 ---